westerndigitalcorporation/cdl-tools/README.md

 using descriptor 3 all complete within 300ms, while the remaining 70% of I/Os
 with no limit may see completion times up to 363ms.

+### CDL Benchmark Scripts

+The *benchmark* directory contains a set of shell scripts allowing to easily run various CDL workloads to evaluate a device.
+See the [README file](benchmark/README.md) in the *benchmark* directory for more information on how to use the scripts.

 ## Testing a system Command Duration Limits Support

 The *cdl-tools* project includes a test suite to exercise a device supporting